Your Guide to HPV Risks

 Why are there vaccines to protect against it?

-What does a diagnosis of HPV mean?
+What does an HPV diagnosis mean?

 It may be surprising, but about half of HPV cases appear in married women.
 However, you only need to be exposed once to get it, and many of these women could’ve had it since high school or college and not known it.